Osaka Station

 The Symphony Hall, Osaka

-The Symphony Hall in Osaka was built in 1982 as the first Japanese concert hall that was specifically designed for Western style classical music.
-Over the years the Symphony Hall has gained a reputation for its excellent acoustics and the great Austrian conductor Herbert von Karajan declared it to be “one of the best halls in the world”.
-He was apparently so happy with his own performance here in 1984 that he got down on his knees to kiss the stage!
+The Symphony Hall in Osaka opened in 1982 as the first Japanese concert hall specifically designed for Western-style classical music.
+Over the years the hall has gained a reputation for its excellent acoustics, and the great Austrian conductor Herbert von Karajan declared it to be “one of the best halls in the world.”
+After his 1984 appearance here with the Berliner Philharmoniker, he is said to have kissed the stage in gratitude for the hall’s sound.

 The Symphony Hall in Osaka